siddharth195/todo_app/README.md

 # Todo Application
-This is a simple todo application
+This is a simple TODO application
 It has the following features:-
 - A user can sign up
 - A user can sign in